joelnathanbradley/object-oriented-design/README.md

 # object-oriented-design
-This repository contains various assignments from CS635 Advanced Object Oriented Design Programming at SDSU.
+This repository contains various projects that build design patterns common to object oriented design.